cburki/docker-rethinkdb/README.md

 Configure the image
 -------------------

-You can secure the driver port by giving a password.
-This will set an authentication key which is then required to connect to the cluster.
-Note that this will not secure the web interface.
+A new RethinkDB cluster always has one user named admin; this user always has all permissions at a global scope, and the user cannot be deleted.
+By default, the admin user has no password.
+You can change this by setting the following environment variable.

-    - RETHINKDB_AUTH_KEY : The driver authentication key.
-Authentication is not enabled if none is given.
+    - RETHINKDB_ADMIN_PASSWORD : The driver admin password.
+Admin user has not password if none is given.

 Run the image